tustin2121/James_Somerton_Transcripts/.github/ISSUE_TEMPLATE/090-video-template.md

 ---
 name: Video Template
-about: Representing a video that needs to be worked on
+about: "[Do not select] Representing a video that needs to be worked on"
 title: "[123456789AB] "
 labels: video
 assignees: ''